opengeospatial/OGC-Web-API-Guidelines/README.md

 Make the developer of the API successful as quickly as possible!

 Don’t forget to build in security from the start!

+#### OBJECTIVE: Ensure Web API design review in early stage.
+But how?

 ### Principle #3 – Keep the Base URL Simple